 After a few minutes have passed, you can test this by running the following

 * Connected to 18.104.22.168 (22.214.171.124) port 80 (#0) > GET / HTTP/1.1 > Host: hostname.com > User-Agent: curl/7.64.0 > Accept: */* > < HTTP/1.1 301 Moved Permanently < Cache-Control: private < Content-Type: text/html; charset=UTF-8 < Referrer-Policy: no-referrer < Location: https://hostname.com < Content-Length: 220 < Date: Fri, 30 Jul 2021 21:32:25 GMT < <HTML><HEAD><meta http-equiv="content-type" content="text/html;charset=utf-8"> <TITLE>301 Moved</TITLE></HEAD><BODY> <H1>301 Moved</H1> The document has moved <A HREF="https://hostname.com">here</A>. </BODY></HTML> * Connection #0 to host hostname.com left intact

 To use Terraform, see the HTTP-to-HTTPS redirect tab.

 For GKE, see the HTTP-to-HTTPS redirects in the GKE documentation.

-For internal HTTP(S) load balancers, see Setting up HTTP-to-HTTPS redirect for internal HTTP(S) load balancers.
+For internal Application Load Balancers, see Setting up HTTP-to-HTTPS redirect for internal Application Load Balancers.